smaje99/smaje99/README.md

 ## I'm working as a Freelance Full Stack Web Developer

+I'm Web Developer looking for new horizons and willing to learn.

+I am currently working in [Medintegral medical system](https://github.com/smaje99/medintegral-medical-system)

 ### :man_technologist: Do you want to know more about me?

 ~~~ javascript